(CNN)Here is a look at Iranian Supreme Leader Ayatollah Seyyed Ali Khamenei.

 October 13, 1981-August 3, 1989 - President of Iran.

-June 4, 1989-present - Is provisionally elected supreme leader of the Islamic Republic of Iran after the death of Ayatollah Khomeini.
+June 4, 1989-present - Is provisionally elected supreme leader of the Islamic Republic of Iran after the death of Khomeini.

 July 28, 1989 - A referendum makes his election official, and a group of religious leaders later confirm his election as supreme leader.

-May 2011 - Khamenei becomes locked in a public power struggle with Iranian president Mahmoud Ahmadinejad.
+May 2011 - Khamenei becomes locked in a public power struggle with Iranian President Mahmoud Ahmadinejad.

 February 2012 - Issues a statement that Iran will back any nation or group fighting against Israel.

-March 2012 - Reacts to tensions involving Iran's nuclear program and welcomes President Obama's comment that "it is in the best interest of the United States, Israel and the world" to peacefully resolve Iran's nuclear crisis.
+March 2012 - Reacts to tensions involving Iran's nuclear program and welcomes US President Barack Obama's comment that "it is in the best interest of the United States, Israel and the world" to peacefully resolve Iran's nuclear crisis.

 March 21, 2013 - Khamenei, in a televised speech, threatens Tel Aviv and Haifa by stating "at times the officials of the Zionist regime (Israel) threaten to launch a military invasion but they themselves know that if they make the slightest mistake the Islamic Republic will raze Tel Aviv and Haifa to the ground."